-CHAPS was founded in August, 2003 and was originally established as a Therapeutic Riding Program to serve children and adults with special needs.
+CHAPS was founded in August, 2003 and was originally established as an Adaptive Riding Program to serve children and adults with special needs.
 We are a Premier Accredited Center with the Professional Association of Therapeutic Horsemanship International (PATH), a global authority and advocate for equine-assisted activities and therapies that inspire and enrich the human spirit.
-Over the years our program has expanded to offer therpeutic driving, Equine Facilitated Psychotherapy and Equine Assisted Learning.
-Our participants now include, not only individuals, but also groups of Veterans from the Sheridan VA Medical Center and at-Risk youth from Sheridan School District #2.
+Over the years our program has expanded to offer Adaptive Carriage Driving, Equine Facilitated Psychotherapy and Equine Assisted Learning.
+Our participants now include, not only individuals, but also groups of Veterans from the Sheridan VA Medical Center, Veterans' Home of WY, Volunteers of America and at-risk youth from Sheridan School District #2.

 The benefits of human-horse interaction have been well known for many years.
-Equine Assisted Therapy or 'Horse Therapy' can be highly rewarding and works on several different levels.
+Equine Assisted Services can be highly rewarding and works on several different levels.
 It can be a physical benefit, for example, riders can build core strength, increase flexibility and improve balance.
 On a mental-emotional level, working with the horses can help people achieve emotional growth and learning.